Hungarian Algorithm II

 KM(Kuhn–Munkres) algorithm provides the connection between equality subgraphs and maximum-weighted matching:

-$G^*$ is an equality subgraph of bipartite graph $G$.
+is an equality subgraph of bipartite graph .
+If

 KM(Kuhn–Munkres) algorithm has following steps: